-DUI field sobriety tests in West Palm Beach are designed to give the person an opportunity to dispel the suspicion that they are impaired.
-If a person refuses to do these tests, the officer has to make a decision based on what they saw.
+West Palm Beach DUI field sobriety tests are designed to give the person an opportunity to dispel the suspicion that they are impaired.
+If a person refuses to do these tests, the Officer has to make a decision based on what they saw.
 This refusal to submit to the field sobriety test can be used against them in the Court of law.
 Attorneys advise people not to perform these tests because they are not conclusive, they are not designed for everybody, they are standard tests.
 Some argue that these tests are unfair and are designed to make you fail.
 Contact Leifert & Leifert to learn more about these tests.